loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-left-join-stream-global-table/README.md

 This module demonstrates the following:

 - The usage of the Kafka Streams DSL, including `leftJoin()` between KStream and GlobalKTable and `peek()`.
-- Unit testing using the Topology Test Driver.
+- Unit testing using Topology Test Driver.

 In this module, records of type `<String, KafkaPerson>` are streamed from a topic named `PERSON_TOPIC`, and records of type `<String, KafkaCountry>` are streamed from a topic named `COUNTRY_TOPIC`.